The Smiths * The Supremes * The Go-Betweens * Dusty Springfield * Belle

 we put on a night called Great Big Kiss, where we play northern soul,

 Motown, girl groups, rock'n'roll and so on.
-They're at the Buffalo Bar,
+There's more info

 What